DOCTORAL DEGREE PROGRAMS

 An essential aspect of dissertation research is the free and full dissemination of research results.
 Moreover, all dissertations must be publicly defended in an oral examination.
 Therefore, proprietary or classified information is not suitable for a dissertation; data which cannot be made public at the time of the final defense should not be incorporated into the student's research.

 A candidate should look to the chair of his or her doctoral committee for primary direction regarding research methods and the preparation of results.
 It is the joint responsibility of the chair and the student to see that all members of the committee are kept informed of the scope, plan, and progress of both the research and the dissertation.
-Guidelines for preparation of the dissertation can be obtained at the Graduate Division website.
+Guidelines for preparation of the dissertation can be obtained on the Graduate Education website.

 Candidates must be registered in the appropriate dissertation research course (800) during the term in which the work for the degree is completed.
 Failure to make satisfactory progress on the dissertation does not entitle a student to a refund of tuition.